-Spice Up your casual Drive from Tel-Aviv (Or Ben Gurion Airport) to Jerusalem and turn it into a Scenic Road Trip full of natural and historical attractions.
+Spice Up your casual Drive from Tel-Aviv (Or Ben Gurion Airport) to Jerusalem and turn it into an attractive Road Trip full of natural and historical attractions.

 - Total net distance: 70 Km